Nekroze/bashole/README.md

 This will copy a modest template script (which can be overriden by setting `BASHOLE_TEMPLATE` in your shell) to `$BASHOLE_DIRECTORY/do-cool-thing` then make it executable before finally opening your favourite editor (indicated by the `EDITOR` environment variable) for you to write your script.

-If you have [ShellCheck](https://www.shellcheck.net) installed it will be run on a script after your editor returns to show any unsafe or error prone sections of your script.
+If you have [ShellCheck](https://www.shellcheck.net) installed it will be run on a script after your editor exits to show any unsafe or error prone sections of your script.
 If any issues are found you will be prompted to re-edit the script.

 If after this the script file opened is empty Bashole will delete it for you, allowing the `edit` command to handle creation, deletion, and modification.
 If not deleted then the following command will now execute your new script: